Please note, this pilot has now ended. Do not attend the gurdwara for a Covid-19 test.

 Unlike the regular Covid-19 test programme, the pilot will provide free tests to people who do not have symptoms of coronavirus.
 It aims to identify undiagnosed cases of Covid-19 in order to help protect those most at risk from the virus and will also provide vital information to help inform the rollout of the mass testing technology in the future.

-Anyone without symptoms of Covid-19 will be able to get tested for free at the Guru Nanak Sikh Gurdwara, Sedgley Street from Friday 20 November until Monday 30 November.
+Anyone over the age of 18 without symptoms of Covid-19 will be able to get tested for free at the Guru Nanak Sikh Gurdwara, Sedgley Street from Friday 20 November until Monday 30 November.
 Testing is available between 7am and 7pm every day and everyone is welcome.
 No appointment is necessary.

 People who do have symptoms of Covid-19 – a new, continuous cough, a high temperature or a loss or change to their sense of smell or taste – should not attend the Guru Nanak Sikh Gurdwara, Sedgley Street but instead book a test through the normal channels – either by visiting GOV.UK or calling 119.
 People who develop symptoms must stay home and self isolate.